 Computer Use Guidelines (continued)

+accessing social media by a student unless authorized to do so by a teacher for an instructional purpose.

 violating the regulations of the Bellevue Independent Schools regarding appropriate use of the Internet.

 The Bellevue Independent Schools considers any violation of appropriate use principles or guidelines to be a serious offense and reserves the right to copy and examine any files or information that may suggest that a person is using school computer systems inappropriately.
 Violators are subject to disciplinary action by school officials that may include loss of computer privileges and in- or out- of school suspension.
 Offenders may also be prosecuted under laws including, but not limited to, the Privacy Protection Act of 1974, the Computer Fraud and Abuse Act of 1986, the Computer Virus Eradification Act of 1989, and the Electronic Communications Privacy Act.